Instructional Design Process

 To learn more about the Quality Matters process or how to submit your course for official review, visit UNF’s Quality Matters page.

 Once you have incorporated student feedback and made changes to your course as necessary, you may need additional assistance from CIRT.
-As always, if you need assistance with any aspect of your course, you can email firstname.lastname@example.org and setup an appointment for Canvas assistance, or schedule a consultation with an Instructional Designer.
+For assistance with using Canvas, email email@example.com.
+For questions concerning course design and delivery, schedule a consultation with an instructional designer.